elizqian/operator-inference/README.md

 For discrete-time models, `inferOperators.m` assumes that the data in `X` are an evenly spaced sequence.
 To handle other types of data the user can provide the optional argument `rhs` for the least squares solve.

 For continuous-time models, `inferOperators.m` estimates the time derivative dXdt using the timestep `params.dt` and difference scheme `params.ddt_order`.
+See `ddt.m` for the implemented difference schemes; users may also implement their own.
-For non-uniform time-spacing the user can provide the optional argument `rhs` for the least squares solve.
+For non-uniform time-spacing, or if exact time derivatives are available, the user can provide the optional argument `rhs` for the least squares solve.
+In general, exact time derivative data is ideal and should be used when available.

 ## Examples
 The `examples` folder contains scripts that set-up and run several examples: